pnp/blog/content/post/power-platform-extensibility/powerApps.md

 ![Extensibility options in Power Apps](./images/PowerApps.png)

-In **Canvas app formulas, model-driven form script, business rules, and Power Apps component framework**, logic happens **in the user interface (cient-side)** and the user will see the result immediately.
+In **Canvas app formulas, model-driven form script, business rules, and Power Apps component framework**, logic happens **in the user interface (client-side)** and the user will see the result immediately.
 When the operations are performed synchronously, the user's screen is blocked until all operations are completed.

 |||Canvas Apps|Model-driven Apps|[Custom Pages](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/design-page-for-model-app)|Power Pages|
 |-|-|-|-|-|-|